Swan Shopping Centre

 The Swan Shopping Centre is an 80000 sqft shopping centre in Yardley, Birmingham, which opened in Spring 2012.

 With its landmark high rise building, it stands on the A45 Coventry Road at its intersection with the A4040 Outer Ring Road (also the Birmingham Outer Circle Number 11 bus route), known as Swan Island.

-In-store Events
+In-store events

 Since its opening there has been one event inside the Swan Shopping Centre.
-For the Diamond Jubilee of Elizabeth II Weekend, Free Radio hosted a "street party" inside the shopping centre with artificial grass.
-There were many other things happening too with music, having your picture taken as the Queen and more.
+For the Diamond Jubilee of Elizabeth II weekend, Free Radio hosted a party inside the shopping centre with artificial grass.

-Current Stores
+Current stores

 There are 21 retail units in the shopping centre.